 However, there are myriad reasons that “go climbing” might not quite cut it.
 Perhaps you’re a beginner to all of this, without a climbing partner or a local wall.
 Or, it may be that you’ve cut your teeth (not literally) into the neighbourhood bouldering center but the nearby crag is somewhat intimidating and you have no idea what to do with ropes.
 Or it might be that you live so far from the nearest crag that months pass by between climbs, your approach shoes gather a layer of dust and your improvement is therefore too slow.
 Basically, you’ve got to find other ways to frequently work on your physical attributes and your skills.

 It’s not all to do with access or experience either.
 The most active climbers out there have to consider how to train properly for the style they want to master, even if they’re often up on the crags.
-This might be because their approach to training isn’t tailored correctly, causing their development to plateau.
+This might be because their approach to training isn’t tailored correctly, or they're not doing the best climbing exercises for what they intend to do, causing their development to plateau.

 In short, the answer to how to train for climbing depends on your ambitions, circumstances and your level of ability and experience.
-Start by analysing where your gaps are and work hard to address them.
+Start by analysing where your gaps are and work hard to address them, choosing the best climbing exercises to suit.
 For example, if you're an expert at the climbing wall but aren't used to a daypack throwing your balance out, get out there and climb some easy crags.
 Whether you want to improve your physical attributes, your practical skills or master the psychological side of rock climbing, our guide to training should help you move up through the grades.
 And remember, safety always comes first.

 How to train for climbing: physical attributes